orb-lang/qor/doc/md/core/string/print.md

 # Print

-  String manipulation libraries for printing.
+  String manipulation libraries for printing\.

 ```lua
 Print = {}
 ```

-#### Print.breakascii(str, width)
+#### Print\.breakascii\(str, width\)

-Breaks a string into lines of up to ``width`` characters, attempting to do so at word boundaries, but falling back to a hard chop if this is not possible.
+Breaks a string into lines of up to `width` characters, attempting to do so at word boundaries, but falling back to a hard chop if this is not possible\.
-Will never produce a line less than half the maximum length (other than the last line, of course).
-Assumes no preexisting newlines in the string.
+Will never produce a line less than half the maximum length \(other than the last line, of course\)\.
+Assumes no preexisting newlines in the string\.

-Answers the wrapped string, plus the height and width required to display it (the number of lines, and the length of the longest line).
+Answers the wrapped string, plus the height and width required to display itthe number of lines, and the length of the longest line\)\.

+\(
-Doing this with utf8 in the mix is harder, and we can get away with ASCII-only sometimes...
+Doing this with utf8 in the mix is harder, and we can get away with ASCII\-only sometimes\.\.\.

 ```lua
 local concat = assert(table.concat)